-The Purchase Agreement is a liability in accordance with ASC 480, Distinguishing Liabilities from Equity resulting in an unconditional forward purchase contract that requires physical settlement by repurchase of a fixed number of the Company's shares for cash and recorded as a treasury stock transaction that used borrowed funds.
-At inception the liability of \$7.7 million, net of issuance costs, was recorded at the contractual value because the fair value exceeded the contractual value of the shares on May 23, 2023.
+The Cambrian Purchase Agreement is a liability in accordance with ASC 480, Distinguishing Liabilities from Equity resulting in unconditional forward purchase contracts that requires physical settlement by repurchase of a fixed number of the Company's shares for cash and recorded as a treasury stock transaction that used borrowed funds.
+At inception of the Cambrian Purchase Agreement a liability of \$2.3 million, net of issuance costs, was recorded at the contractual value because the fair value exceeded the contractual value of the shares on July 31, 2023.